 How to approach something you feel clueless about reviewing

 Stick to your reactions.
 Most importantly, point out where you feel bored, confused, your mind starts wandering, or you find something unbelievable.
 To borrow again from Mary's video, she refers to the big three as where the reader...

 Even if the writing is absolutely spectacular, and even if you feel you could never in a million years tell that author how to improve, you honestly can be super helpful by doing this.

+Another technique that I find very useful is to always recap at the end on plot, setting, and character.
+Again, reactions only.
 My suggestion is to include one sentence about what you liked, and one about what you didn't like.
 An example:

 Plot: I can see we're headed for a murder mystery type story and I'm intrigued.
 I was a little confused by why she would be at the drycleaners at 2am, though.